2023 Leadership and Diversity Program for Regulators

 What happens:

-Participants join a series of interactive, live online sessions, individual and group assignments, peer action learning and expert consultation opportunities with 4 days of intensive in-person learning from 24-27 July 2023 at Oxford University’s Saïd Business School.
-Each senior official identifies a policy initiative to advance women’s financial inclusion, and selects a high-potential woman leader from their institution who partners with them in designing and implementing their policy.
-Participants will use Women’s World Banking’s Women-Centered Policy Design Framework and complementary skills taught in the program to design, plan, implement and measure the impact of a policy initiative to close the gender gap in their market.
-Senior officials also commit to supporting their high-potential woman leader program partner’s professional development during and after the program through career mentorship and sponsorship.
+Participants join a series of interactive, live online sessions, individual and group assignments, peer action learning and expert consultation opportunities with intensive in-person learning the first week in June 2024 at Oxford University’s Saïd Business School.
+Each senior official identifies a policy that will advance women’s financial inclusion, and selects a high-potential woman leader from their institution who partners with them in designing and implementing their policy.
+Participants will use Women’s World Banking’s Women-Centered Policy Design Framework and complementary skills taught in the program to design, plan, implement and measure the impact of a policy to close the gender gap in their market.
+Senior officials also commit to supporting their high-potential woman leader (program partner’s) professional development during and after the program through career mentorship and sponsorship.
 Senior officials will receive 4 executive coaching sessions.
-The program culminates with live or in-person capstone presentations highlighting the policy initiatives, progress and plans for making a difference in the lives of low-income women of each participating team.
-In-person location: Oxford Said Business School Executive Education Campus Oxford, England

 Why it is unique: